gem733/d100project/README.md

 conda env create -f environment.yml conda activate d100_project_movies_ds_env

+This is also the kernel for Jupyter Notebooks

 I've used a kaggle dataset.
 Given it's relatively small size (roughly 20x5000), the easiest way to access this it to put the dataframe within the data folder.

 Exploratory data analysis is in eda_cleaning.ipynb